Judith Maro: Early life

 She was born Ida Yehudit Anastasia Grossman on 24 November 1919 in Yekaterinoslav, Ukraine.
 She was raised in Haifa, Mandatory Palestine and in a non-religious family; she was encouraged to read the Bible to learn about the history of her people.
-Her father was professor of mathematics at Technion – Israel Institute of Technology.
+Her father was a professor of mathematics at Technion – Israel Institute of Technology.
 She spoke five languages and read the works of Lion Feuchtwanger and Stefan Zweig by the age of seven.

 Military service

-Attending the Hebrew Reali School, in the montessori education system, Maro found and read documents relating to the paramilitary organisation Haganah and was subsequently sworn as a member of them.
+Attending the Hebrew Reali School, in the montessori education system, Maro found and read documents relating to the paramilitary organisation Haganah and was subsequently sworn as a member of it.
 She learnt morse code during the 1936–1939 Arab revolt in Palestine and taught the language to others to defend themselves against the Kaukaji.
 Maro joined the Marxist youth movement Hashomer Hatzair at age 16 and the Auxiliary Territorial Service (ATS) during the Second World War.
 She enrolled on a law course at the Hebrew University of Jerusalem before switching to Eastern Studies.
 After the War, she was dismissed from the ATS and helped to bring Jews who had fled from Nazi camps to her homeland.

 At Mount Carmel College of the British Army Maro met the Welsh soldier and sculptor Jonah Jones and the two married without official permission in 1946.
 They would go on to have three children and multiple grandchildren.
 In the meantime, she served as an officer in the Palmach (Haganah's commando wing) in the Galilee during the 1947–1949 Palestine war.
 Maro's time in the ATS, marriage to a British Army soldier and racial conflict prompted her and her husband to leave for the United Kingdom in June 1947.